Let Me in Your Life

-Let Me in Your Life is the twentieth studio album by American singer Aretha Franklin, released on February 25, 1974, by Atlantic Records.
+Let Me in Your Life is the twentieth studio album by American singer Aretha Franklin, released on February 26, 1974, by Atlantic Records.

-It was one of Aretha's top-selling Atlantic Records albums.
-The album hit #1 on Billboard's R&B albums chart and just missed the Top 10 of Billboard's main album chart, narrowly missing Gold certification.
-Featuring three hit singles, it is regarded as one of Franklin's best Atlantic recordings.
-It was issued on compact disc through Rhino Records in 1994.
+It was one of Franklin's top-selling Atlantic Records albums.
+The album hit number 1 on Billboard's R&B albums chart and stopped just short of the Top 10 of Billboard's main album chart, narrowly missing Gold certification.

+It featured three hit singles and is regarded as one of Franklin's best Atlantic recordings.
+After many years out of print, it was issued on compact disc through Rhino Records in 1994.